UK variant hunters lead global race to stay ahead of COVID

 That work is paying dividends even for advanced countries like Denmark, where scientists use tools developed in Britain to analyze their own data, said Mads Albertsen, a professor at Denmark’s Aalborg University who is part of the country’s genomic sequencing effort.

 “What the U.K. has just done by far best is the whole setup,” Albertsen said.
-“So they have many more researchers and a much more professional structure around how to use the data.”
+“They have many more researchers and a much more professional structure around how to use the data.”

-The U.S. is also trying to learn from Britain as the Biden administration reverses the anti-science policies of his predecessor that slowed the country’s sequencing efforts, said Topol at Scripps Research.
+The U.S. is also trying to learn from Britain as the Biden administration reverses the anti-science policies of his predecessor that slowed the country’s sequencing efforts, said Topol.
 Representatives from COG-UK took part in a recent call with American researchers and the Rockefeller Foundation aimed at building capacity in the United States.

 “To Peacock and the crew’s credit, they didn’t just stop at sequence,” Topol said.
 “They organized labs to do this other work, which is actually very intensive lab assessment.
 And then there’s the epidemiologic assessment, too.
 So everything has to fire on every cylinder, you know.
 It’s like a car with 12 cylinders.
 They all have to fire to move.”